 If I didn’t follow my heart, I wouldn’t have pushed myself out of my comfort zone, I wouldn’t have met people who helped me push myself out of my comfort zone, and I would’ve never known how truly encouraging and supportive the people around me are—and I’m so grateful for every one of them.

 If it weren’t for me taking a leap of faith and starting, I wouldn’t have realized how hard other people have worked to make their dreams come true.
 I would’ve continued chalking it up to “luck.”
 I would’ve continued making excuses and wouldn’t be the type of person to take accountability for my actions.
 As harsh as it may sound, I would still be like the rest of the world.

 But now, I have so many more ideas and projects I want to do to build on what I’ve already accomplished.
 I want to start a podcast and maybe a book.

 There is so much out there for you—but you have to be willing to show up, take the first step, and keep going.
 It’s not enough to just start.
 You have to continue what you started, too.
 It’s not easy to take that first step, but it’s even tougher to keep stepping when things get tough.

 But if you’re strong and follow your heart, you will open yourself up to an entirely new and exciting world.

 5. You Will Inspire Others

 When you share your story with others, it sends a message.
-It shows other people what’s possible when they apply the lessons to themselves.
+It shows others what’s possible when they apply the lessons to themselves.
 And if that doesn’t seem inspiring, then I don’t know what is.

-Whenever I start to wonder if this journey is for me, I listen to podcasts, read books, and watch interviews.
+Whenever I wonder if this journey is for me, I listen to podcasts, read books, and watch interviews.
 These things remind me that the people I admire the most did not get to where they are overnight or even in a matter of months.
-It took them years, and they’re still showing up to this day.
+It took them years, and they’re still showing up.